CLARIAH/virtuoso-quad-log/README.md

 Keeping track of state and changes in dispersed data stores and propagating state and changes to other data stores or a central hub is out of scope of the data model it self.
-Reporting the initial state of a data store, keeping track of changes during the live of the store and publishing this state and these changes to the outside world in accordance with a well-described protocol is the subject of this repository.
+Reporting the initial state of a data store, keeping track of changes during the life of the store and publishing this state and these changes to the outside world in accordance with a well-described protocol is the subject of this repository.